papicella/tas4k8s-useful-scripts/README.md

-# Set of Scripts to view K8s resources on TAS4K8s
+# Set of scripts to view K8s resources on TAS4K8s

 To use the following scripts you will need the following.
 These scripts are tested against MAC OSX only but should work on any linux distrubution.